 Also, you may be able to repurpose, for another market, the keywords you’ve identified for one market by translating and localizing them.
 The same localization principles we’ve discussed above also apply here – for example, check that you don’t just do a direct translation of your keywords, but also adjust them to fit the local context.
 It’s also a good idea to run your localized keywords through the same search volume, keyword difficulty, and search intent checks to decide if it’s worth optimizing your content for them.

-One last thing before we move on: take steps to meet the webmaster guidelines for the search engines you’re optimizing your content for.
+One last thing before we move on from international SEO: take steps to meet the webmaster guidelines for the search engines you’re optimizing your content for.
 For most of the English-speaking world, this will likely involve conforming to the Google Search Essentials.
 That said, don’t assume that Google is always the right search engine as your target audiences may be using others to look things up online.
 Other popular international search engines include Yandex for the Russian market, and Baidu for searchers from China.

 Which channels are you using to market your products to your various target markets?
 Where required, and as far as possible, the marketing content you put out on all such channels should consistently be multilingual in nature.
 This means translating and localizing your content for all such channels, while still presenting your content in the optimal format for them.